piever/LabMeeting260219/markdown.md

 --
 - Plotting facilities for tabular data (esp. grouped data) --
-- Custom array storage type to incorporate photometry or recordings in tables --
+- Custom array type to incorporate photometry or recordings in tables --
-- Toolkit to build web apps and specialized widgets for table manipulations and data flow
+- Toolkit to build web apps following "data flow"

 ---

-# Background: the Julia programming language
+# The Julia programming language
 --
-- Modern, open-source, free programming language
+- Modern, open-source and free programming language
 --
-- Easy interactive use (REPL, little boilerplate) but good performance --
+- Easy to use (interactive console, little "boilerplate") but good performance --
-- rich type system and multiple dispatch allow for fast custom data structures --
+- Rich type system and multiple dispatch allow for fast custom data structures --
-- metaprogramming: Julia can modify its own code before running it, which allows intuitive interfaces
+- Metaprogramming: Julia can modify its own code before running it

 ---